aramsimonyan1/forum/templates/SQLquerysExamples.md

 sqlite3 forum.db          # To start an SQLite shell.
-Once you are in the SQLite shell, .tables                   # you can check the tables in your database:
-.schema users             # check the schema of your "users" table DROP TABLE IF EXISTS users;
-.exit                     # Exit the SQLite shell:
+Once you are in the SQLite shell, .tables                   # Check the tables in your database .schema users             # Check the schema of your "users" table .exit                     # Exit the SQLite shell

 SELECT * FROM users;
 DELETE FROM users WHERE email IS NULL OR email = '';
 ALTER TABLE users MODIFY email TEXT NOT NULL;